raganwald/raganwald.github.com/_posts/2013-03-27-literate-coffeescript.coffee.md

 I recently started writing a serious of posts about [an enchanted forest](http://raganwald.com/enchanted-forest/a-long-time-ago-in-a-village-far-far-away.html).
 These posts take the form of a story punctuated with code examples.
 Literate CoffeeScript is obviously terrific for documenting code, but I thought it might also be ideal for blogging.
 So I set up a workflow.

-First, I include a code sample in my blog, like this:
+First, I include a code sample in my blog.
+If you're not 100% familiar with Markdown and code, the raw markdown source is [here](https://raw.github.com/raganwald/raganwald.github.com/master/_posts/2013-03-27-literate-coffeescript.coffee.md).
+It ends up looking like this:

     factorial = (n) ->
       if n = 0